James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 He will be born to a woman, a harlot from the tribe of Dan in Israel, having 600 cubits in the length of his body and 400 in width.
 And he will have one eye in his forehead, one ear in his head, (and his) lip hanging down to his chest.
 He will have no upper teeth or knees; the soles of his feet (will be) round like the wheels of a cart.
 One rib will be visible in his left side without others.
 The hairs of his head will be black and terrible.
 A threefold fume will go out through his nose like a sulfurous flame reaching up to heaven.
 He will be raised in Chorazin; after that he will dwell in the city of Bethsaida, but only for a few days.

-The rest of this apocalypse concerns the tribulation which characterizes the time of the antichrist, much of which is drawn on the Olivet Discourse and Revelation.
+The rest of this apocalypse concerns the tribulation that characterizes the time of the antichrist, much of which is drawn on the Olivet Discourse and Revelation.

-In The Apocalypse of the Virgin Michael appears to Mary while praying in the Mount of Olives and they travel through Hades.
+In The Apocalypse of the Virgin, Michael appears to Mary while praying on the Mount of Olives, and they travel through Hades.
 When Mary prays for the souls in torment, the Lord grants this a yearly break from Easter until Pentecost.
-According to Shoemaker, The Tiburtine Sibyl had a greater influence on western eschatology than canonical Apocalypse (515).
-The sibyl comes to Rome to interpret a senator’s dream of a series of nine suns.
+According to Shoemaker, the Tiburtine Sibyl had a greater influence on Western eschatology than the canonical Apocalypse (515).
+The Sibyl comes to Rome to interpret a senator’s dream of a series of nine suns.
 Like many historicist approaches to Revelation, the series culminates in Constantine.

 This collection of “More Noncanonical Scriptures” offers students of the early church a rich collection of texts.
 New Testament Apocrypha series will continue to serve scholarship for years to come.